Titanic (1997 film): Commercial analysis

-In 2010, the BBC analyzed the stigma over men crying during Titanic and films in general.
-"Middle-aged men are not 'supposed' to cry during movies," stated Finlo Rohrer of the website, citing the ending of Titanic as having generated such tears, adding that "men, if they have felt weepy during [this film], have often tried to be surreptitious about it."
-Professor Mary Beth Oliver, of Penn State University, stated, "For many men, there is a great deal of pressure to avoid expression of 'female' emotions like sadness and fear.
-From a very young age, males are taught that it is inappropriate to cry, and these lessons are often accompanied by a great deal of ridicule when the lessons aren't followed."
-Rohrer said, "Indeed, some men who might sneer at the idea of crying during Titanic will readily admit to becoming choked up during Saving Private Ryan or Platoon."
-For men in general, "the idea of sacrifice for a 'brother' is a more suitable source of emotion".

 Scott Meslow of The Atlantic stated while Titanic initially seems to need no defense, given its success, it is considered a film "for 15-year-old girls" by its main detractors.
 He argued that dismissing Titanic as fodder for teenage girls fails to consider the film's accomplishment: "that [this] grandiose, 3+ hour historical romantic drama is a film for everyone—including teenage boys."
-Meslow stated that despite the film being ranked high by males under the age of 18, matching the ratings for teenage boy-targeted films like Iron Man, it is common for boys and men to deny liking Titanic.
+Meslow stated that though the film is ranked high by males under the age of 18, matching the ratings for teenage boy-targeted films like Iron Man, it is common for boys and men to deny liking Titanic.
 He acknowledged his own rejection of the film as a child while secretly loving it.
 "It's this collection of elements—the history, the romance, the action—that made (and continues to make) Titanic an irresistible proposition for audiences of all ages across the globe," he stated.
 "Titanic has flaws, but for all its legacy, it's better than its middlebrow reputation would have you believe.
 It's a great movie for 15-year-old girls, but that doesn't mean it's not a great movie for everyone else too."

 Quotes in the film aided its popularity.
 Titanic's catchphrase "I'm the king of the world!" became one of the film industry's more popular quotations.
 According to Richard Harris, a psychology professor at Kansas State University, who studied why people like to cite films in social situations, using film quotations in everyday conversation is similar to telling a joke and a way to form solidarity with others.
 "People are doing it to feel good about themselves, to make others laugh, to make themselves laugh", he said.